SanjanaSankpal/Sales-Analysis-Dashboard-Excel/README.md

 Top Product Category

+Provides a quick snapshot of overall business performance.

 🎛 2.
 Interactive Slicers

-Dynamic filtering is enabled using slicers for:
+Dynamic filtering enabled using slicers for:

 Month